nithusha/CS1XA3/Project01/README.md

 If Files is prompted:
  - create a new directory CS1XA3/Project01/Important-$USER
  - copy all files in repo which has "important" in file name or within file contents into this directory
- - rename all remaining files with the name + "Not Needed"
+ - rename all remaining files with the "Not-Needed: 'oldfilename'"

 If Directories is prompted:
  - for all directories not called private, check all directory names for "Dumb"